Built for all athletes

 Configure your intensity scaling

-Set the upper and lower carb and calorie limits per hour, the RPE point where targets start ramping up, and how steeply they increase.
-Fully customisable to your training style.
+Set the upper and lower carbohydrate and calorie limits per hour and the RPE point where targets start ramping up.
+Fully customisable to your training style and GI tolerance.

 03